Wasted-Audio/ryukau_LV2Plugins/lv2cvport/README.md

 If your environment has multiple sound device, it may requires to configure `qjackctl`.
 In this case, click `Setup` buttion.
 Then open `Settings` -> `Advanced` tab. `Output Device` and `Input Device` may not be set to primary device, so fix it.

-When configuration is done, click `Start` button on main windows of `qjackctl` to start `jackd`.
+When configuration is done, click `Start` button on main window of `qjackctl` to start `jackd`.

-If you have MIDI keyboard, use `a2jmidid` to receive notes.
+To enable MIDI keyboard, `a2jmidid` can be used to receive notes.
 To start `a2jmidid`, type following command after started `jackd` via `qjackctl`.

 ```
 a2jmidid -e
 ```

-If you don't have MIDI keyboard, use `jack-keyboard`.
+If you don't have MIDI keyboard, `jack-keyboard` can be used.

 `Carla` also requires some configuration to use LV2 CV port.
 Click `Configure Carla`, then go to `Engine` tab.
 Change `Audio driver` to JACK and `Process mode` to Patchbay.
 After configuration, quit Carla, start `jackd` via `qjackctl`, then restart `Carla`. `Carla` now loads LV2 CV port plugins.